Taccdimas/IntroToProg-Python-Mod07/index.md

 ## Web Search on Exception Handling in Python:
 I found https://realpython.com/python-exceptions/
 to be the most comprehensive source of the subject.
 This web page contains visual diagrams of the code to be performed
-## Example from previous assignment:
-I needed to have a number from user’s input in Assignment 04, so I used exception handling as follows:

 ## Pickling data:
 -	Better way to save complex data than converting to text
 -	Can pickle numbers, strings, tuples, lists, dictionaries